 Be sure to bring plenty of drinking water, and wear adequate sun protection on the Padar hike.

 From the top of the Padar viewpoint, you can see multiple beaches around the island.
 The scenery is truly incredible and a sight you don’t get to see every day.

 The island naturally forms a giant x-shape with three beautiful bays.
-It’s one of the only places in the world where you can see a pink, black and white sand beach within such close proximity of each other.
+It’s one of the only places in the world where you can see pink, black and white sand beaches in such close proximity to each other.